Dualeco/airbus-ship-challenge/README.md

 Hi!
 My name is Pavlo and this is my solution for the ship semantic segmentation problem.

+## Code
+This repo contains the following files:
+- `requirements.txt`
+- `unet-kaggle.ipynb` - EDA, data manipulations, and training results are here.
+- `model.py ` - resources for model building and training.
+It is used in `unet-kaggle.ipynb` to train the model.
+- `inference.py` - here is where the model is tested.
+It alsocontains a function that can encode a solution DataFrame.
+There weren't strict requirements on this file, so to show some results, I predict some values on the validation set and calculate `IoU` and `Dice Loss` on the results. `N` value can be tweaked to control the sample quantity.
+- `image_utils.py` - functions to random crop and augment images.
+They are probably suboptimal, but in the small timeframe of the work, some things were easier to write.
+- `lrfind.py`- my implementation of plotting a learning_rate/loss graph
+- `rle.py` - utils for decoding rle-masks
+- `callbacks.py` - code for custom learning rate and loss trackers

 ## EDA
 The dataset contains 768x768 images of ships from above.
 Some images don't have any ships in them and others contain from 1 to several ships.